top of page

 Guest DJ Skin Teeth.

-Skin Teeth (second hour) is a DJ, Artist and Rave obsessive who makes some noisy Hardcore and Jungle-inspired Breakbeat.
-Growing up on that classic 90's diet of rave tapes, flyer collecting and sneaking into local parties it wasn't long before he got into collecting records and eventually production.
+Skin Teeth is a DJ, artist, and rave obsessive whose sound is built on noisy Hardcore and jungle-inspired Breakbeat.
+Growing up on classic 90s rave tapes, collecting flyers, and sneaking into local parties, he found his way into record collecting and eventually production.

 Ministry of Breaks 28.